New York City

 People

 New Yorkers have a reputation for being rude, but they're typically just efficient.
 They walk fast, talk fast, and don't have time for nonsense.
 If you're lost and ask for directions, they'll almost always stop to help, often with surprising detail and a dose of dry humor.
-You'll hear dozens of languages on a single subway car, a testament to the city's status as a global crossroads.
-The key is to be direct and confident; don't block the sidewalk, have your OMNY payment ready at the turnstile, and you'll fit right in.
+You'll hear dozens of languages on a single subway car, a testament to the city's status as an international destination.
+The key is to be direct and confident; don't block the sidewalk, carry yourself with a sense of purpose, and you'll fit right in.

 Top Highlights